PrinciplesDotDev/principles/principles/relatedness-pattern.md

 2. Those things should be used in a consistent way
 3. They should be logically ordered or grouped

+## Why

+Humans are good with patterns [1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4141622/).
+If the mind recognises a consistent pattern, we intuitively understand that it will apply elsewhere.

+[TOC]

+## Examples
 ### High relatedness example

 ```js